 - Dog’s Still Need Exercise.
 Puzzle toys are also not a full substitute for exercise.
 Some dogs just need to run until they drop, and no amount of Trivial Pursuit or Rubix’s Cube action will change that.

 - Not An Easy Answer To Separation Anxiety.
 Dogs with serious separation anxiety may not be appeased by puzzle toys.
 While boredom can often be quelled by puzzle toys, separation anxiety can have some deep-routed causes that shouldn’t go unaddressed.
 Owners should consider professional training or thorough research on curing separation anxiety DIY style.

-Look for a trainer with a certification from the Certification Council for Professional Dog Trainers (CCPDT) or the Association for Professional Dog Trainers (APDT), which are widely accredited organizations within the US.
+Look for a trainer with a certification from the International Association of Animal Behavior Consultants (IAABC) or the Certification Council for Professional Dog Trainers (CCPDT), which are widely accredited organizations within the US.